 More than Disney World or Universal Studios, that fake ship anchored in the thick grass of central Florida seemed magical, and I am very grateful to have lived near such beautiful folly.

-Anonymous asked: Why isn't there an "Only If You Finished This Is Not Tom" Tumblr?
+Anonymous said: Why isn't there an "Only If You Finished This Is Not Tom" Tumblr?

 Because no one’s ever finished it. (…including me.)

-youcouldbecleverasvoltaire asked: Why wasn't Q in band with Radar and Ben?
+youcouldbecleverasvoltaire said: Why wasn't Q in band with Radar and Ben?

 I liked the idea that he really had no built-in social network (in the old-fashioned sense of the phrase), that he was friends with Ben and Radar but separated from them for large swaths of time while they were doing band stuff.
 I needed Q to be isolated because I needed him to see himself in Margo when she talked about her own feelings of social isolation.
 Instead of actually hearing her when she’s talking, all he’s seeing is himself reflected back, which of course makes him think that he and Margo are perfect for each other.